 The Dietetics Major is a 3.5 year (115 credit) accredited, professional program that leads to qualification to become licensed as a Registered Dietitian/Nutritionist.
 You will gain hands-on experience through 40 weeks of supervised internships (stages) in various domains including clinical, community nutrition and food service systems management.

-Upon completion, graduates are eligible to become registered with the Ordre professionnel des diététistes du Québec (OPDQ) and/or another provincial regulatory body in Canada.
-Note that in order to become a member of OPDQ, there is a French language requirement.
-Regulatory bodies in other provinces (except Quebec) require successful completion of a national exam (CDRE) for new graduates who wish to register for the first time.
+Upon completion, graduates are eligible to become a registered professional dietitian (RD or p.dt.) with the Ordre des diététistes nutritionnistes du Québec (ODNQ).
+Note that in order to become a member of ODNQ, there is a French language requirement.
+Once registered as an RD in Quebec, then graduates can apply to any other province in Canada as an RD without needing to do the national exam (CDRE).
+Note that regulatory bodies in other provinces (except Quebec) require successful completion of a national exam (CDRE) for new graduates who did not first register and become licensed in Quebec.
+The B.Sc Nutr Sci Dietetics Major program is accredited and the most recent accreditation information can be found on our website: https://www.mcgill.ca/nutrition/programs/undergraduate/dietetics .